HTTP Vs HTTPS

 2. Better Search Rankings

-Another reward of making your website load over HTTPS is that you start ranking higher in search results of Google.
-The company has made it clear that websites over HTTP protocol will be given lower preference in search results over websites that are HTTPS enabled, so being on HTTP is not the right choice from an SEO perspective as well.
-When you switch to HTTPS, your web pages may see a slight boost in their search rankings while over HTTP your chances of ranking on the first page of Google SERPS are far lower.
+Another reward for making your website load over HTTPS is that you will start ranking higher in Google search results.
+The company has made it clear that websites over HTTP protocol will be given lower preference in search results over websites that are HTTPS enabled, so there are better choices than being on HTTP from an SEO perspective as well.
+When you switch to HTTPS, your web pages may see a slight boost in their search rankings, while over HTTP, your chances of ranking on the first page of Google SERPS are far lower.

 3. Greater Trustworthiness Of Your Brand

 If you use HTTP for your blog, Google Chrome and other browsers show a ‘Not secure’ label before your blog URL in the address bar.
-It gives people a feeling that something is wrong with your site because most internet users are not so tech-savvy that they can understand the hidden reason behind that label.
-This hurts your brand badly, and overtime people start avoiding visiting your site.
+This gives people a feeling that something is wrong with your site because most internet users are not so tech-savvy that they can understand the hidden reason behind that label.
+This hurts your brand badly, and over time, people start avoiding visiting your site.

-On the other hand, when you’re using HTTPS, it shows that you care for the security of your visitors.
+On the other hand, using HTTPS shows that you care for your visitors’ security.
 Browsers show a green padlock before your blog URL in the address bar, and clicking the padlock also shows users that their connection with your site is secure.
 This builds trust around your brand and gives your visitors a feeling that you take the security of their data seriously.

 4. Improved Site Speed